Munchkinland/Web-Scraping-with-BeautifulSoup-Walt-Disney-Pictures-Films-Data/README.md

 # Web Scraping with BeautifulSoup: Walt Disney Pictures Films Data

+Web scraping project using Python and BeautifulSoup to extract data about Walt Disney Pictures films from Wikipedia.
+The code gathers information about movie names and release dates, organizes it into a structured format, and exports the data to an Excel file.
+An efficient and educational example of web scraping for data extraction and analysis.

 ## Introduction

 This Python project showcases the art of web scraping, employing the BeautifulSoup library to extract invaluable data pertaining to Walt Disney Pictures films from Wikipedia.
 It serves as a powerful tool for gathering data on movie names and release dates.